 Bonnetto Bus: The Vintage Vehicle Ride

 The Bonnetto Bus is a 1950s-style bus offering tourist rides through town.
-With kids:
+It’s the moment most vehicle-loving kids remember.

 - Cost — ¥200 per ride; usually one fixed loop.

-- Schedule — Weekends and holidays only; check Bungo Takata tourism website.
+- Schedule — Weekends and holidays only; check the Bungo Takata tourism website.

 - Allow 30 min.